OpenSig/opensig/README.md

 # OpenSig

-A web app for digitally signing and verifying files on EVM-based blockchains.
+A standalone e-signature web app for digitally signing and verifying files on EVM-based blockchains.

 The app can be found online at https://opensig.net